samson84/tarock-sheet/README.md

 ## Roadmap

 - [.]
 Milesteone 1 - Local storage, correct scores, Player handling,UI improvements
-  - [x] add confirmations to destroy / reset type of actions
-  - [ ] create a better app icon and align the icon in the app bar
+  - [x] create a better app icon and align the icon in the app bar
-    - [ ] add a better favicon
+    - [x] add a better favicon
-    - [ ] add a better logo for manifest
+    - [x] add a better logo for manifest
   - [ ] refactor
     - [ ] Tarock sheet: move handler's logic to data layer, if possible
     - [ ] contract better calculation of the bid base score